aumath-advancedr2019/Permutation/README.md

 ## Functionality
 The permutation part of the package returns a plot of the distribution under the null-hypotesis and a p-value.
-The bootstrap will return a blot of the sampling distribution of a given estimate, it's standard error and confidence intervals.
+The bootstrap will return a plot of the sampling distribution of a given estimate, it's standard error and confidence intervals.

 ## Project members
 Lotte hindhede